From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: Ensemble Echo State Networks

 \subsection{Ensemble (Multi-Frequency) ESNs}

-An important concern when working with models initialized with or fundamentally constructed with random weights is the impact that such randomness may have on model performance.
+An important concern when working with models initialized or inherently constructed with random weights is the impact that such randomness may have on model performance.
 A recent and growing body of work on the ``lottery ticket'' hypothesis \citep{frankleLotteryTicketHypothesis2018,malachProvingLotteryTicket2020}, argues, informally, that a key component of the empirical success of complex neural networks is ``being lucky'', that is, drawing an initial configuration of weights that is favorable \citep{maSanityChecksLottery2021,sreenivasanRareGemsFinding2022}.
-Related research has focused explicitly on designing weight distributions that are guaranteed to be a priori advantageous for initialization (see, for example, \citealt{zhaoZerOInitializationInitializing2022} and \citealt{bolagerSamplingWeightsDeep2023}).
-Echo State Networks, although proven to satisfy universal approximation and generalization guarantees~\citep{RC7,RC10,RC12}, also depend critically on the properties of the randomly drawn reservoir parameters.
-These draws cannot be fully controlled, and an unfavorable realization may degrade forecasting performance.
-Hence, to guard against flawed draws of $A$, $C$, and $\zeta$, we propose to construct {\it ensembles of ESNs} (EN-ESN).
+Related research has focused explicitly on designing weight distributions that are guaranteed to be a priori advantageous for initialization (see, e.g., \citealt{zhaoZerOInitializationInitializing2022} and \citealt{bolagerSamplingWeightsDeep2023}).
+Echo State Networks, although proven to satisfy universal approximation and generalization guarantees~\citep{RC7,RC10,RC12}, also depend critically on the properties of randomly drawn reservoir parameters.
+Once used for forecasting such systems may offer very different forecasting accuracy.
+It is hence suggestive to construct {\it ensembles of ESNs} (EN-ESN).
+In our multifrequency setting we directly extend this idea to {\it ensembles of MFESNs} (EN-MFESN), with single- or multi-reservoir architectures.